-Each communication telephone number can be programmed to report using any one of ten formats available.
-Two 20 BPS pulse formats and two 10 BPS formats are supported, in addition to Contact ID, SIA, Pager, Private Line, Scantronics 4-8-1 and Sur-Gard 4-8-1 formats.
+Each communication telephone number can be programmed to report using any of the following formats: Contact ID, SIA, Pager, Private Line, Scantronics 4-8-1 or Sur-Gard 4-8-1.

 The Communicator Call Direction options can be used to disable the reporting of events such as Openings and Closings.